Law Society of England and Wales: Regulatory body status

 Following the recommendations of the Clementi Review The Law Society split its representative and regulatory functions.

 Complaints from the public are handled by the Legal Ombudsman which is a single portal for complaints by the public made against all providers of legal services including the Bar, licensed conveyancers etc., but excluding unqualified will-writers.

 The regulatory body for solicitors is the Solicitors Regulation Authority.
 It is a Board of The Law Society although it regulates and enforces regulation completely independently of the Law Society.
 The Law Society remains the approved regulator, although following the Legal Services Act 2007 a new body, the Legal Services Board (currently chaired by Dr Helen Phillips) oversees all the approved regulators including the Bar Council, which has also divested its regulatory functions into the Bar Standards Board.

 The Law Society of England and Wales is a Designated Professional Body under the Financial Services & Markets Act 2000.

 The Hall of The Law Society

-Located at 113 Chancery Lane The Hall of The Law Society is the principal building of the society.
-Built in 1832 the building is Grade II* listed.
+Located at 113 Chancery Lane, The Hall of The Law Society is the principal building of the society.
+Built in 1832, the building is Grade II* listed.
 The architect was Lewis Vulliamy.
 An extension in 1902-04 was designed by Charles Holden.
 In addition to offices for its staff, the building is used for Law Society conferences and events and parts of the building are available on a private hire basis for events.

 Past presidents

+Source: "Past Presidents", The Law Society of England and Wales.
+Retrieved 8 June 2025.